github/opensource.guide/_articles/beginners-guide.md

 If you're part of a company open sourcing a project, make sure your project has the internal resources it needs to thrive.
 You'll want to identify who's responsible for maintainer-related tasks after launch, and how you want to share those tasks with your community.
 If you need a dedicated budget or staffing for promotion, operations and maintaining the project, start those conversations early.

+> As you begin to open source the project, it’s important to make sure that your management processes take into consideration the contributions and abilities of the community around your project.
+Don’t be afraid to involve contributors who are not employed in your business in key aspects of the project — especially if they are frequent contributors. - @captainsafia, ["So you wanna open source a project, eh?"](https://writing.safia.rocks/2016/12/06/so-you-wanna-open-source-a-project-eh/)

 ### Contributing to other projects

 If your goal is to learn how to collaborate with others or understand how open source works, consider contributing to an existing open source project.
 Start with a project that you already use and love.
 Contributing to a project can be as simple as fixing typos or updating documentation.